Facebook Instagram

 Font Size

-Graduate Student in Social Work from SBU to Answer Your Questions – Each Week at the Library
+Graduate Students in Social Work from SBU to Answer Your Questions – Each Week at the Library

-Ms. Vespoli is at Emma Clark on Tuesdays from 4:00 – 6:00 p.m. and Wednesdays from 11:00 a.m. – 1:00 p.m.
-(September 2023 – May 2024).
 This service is open to all ages.
-She will meet with patrons in the Small Study Room on the Lower Level.
+The social work interns meet with patrons in the Small Study Room on the Lower Level.
 Appointments are not required but strongly encouraged.
-Appointments can be made as early as a week in advance at emmaclark.org/programs.
+Appointments can be made as early as a week in advance.
+Click here to reserve your timeslot.
+Or call 631.941.4080 and ask for the Reference Desk.

 Conversations will be kept confidential; this is a safe and welcoming environment.